knorrli/P2PChat/Readme.md

 # P2PChat - an experimental approach for P2P chatting in dynamic networks

+### Project Overview

+We want to create a chat application that allows for Peer to Peer chatting in a mesh network where nodes can connect/disconnect dynamically.
+The chat application operates without a central master server, i.e. each individual node routes received messages according to a set of routing instructions which are updated whenever the network topology changes.

+The chat application itself will only have a rudimentary feature set, and the focus of the project will be on the following stuff:

+1. Implemeting an efficient method for updating the routing information of affected nodes whenever a node connects or disconnects from the network
+2. Implementing an optimized routing algorithm (based on existing shortest-path algorithms) for routing chat messages from one node to any other node in the network.

 ### Installation

 1. Get a working version of the TEDA environment running on your machine